-There are no financial instruments utilised, other than cash, subject to interest and therefore, the interest rate risk impact is minimal.
+Financial instruments utilised subject to interest and therefore interest rate risk are cash and commercial bills.
 Management continually monitor the exposure to interest rate risk.
 The following table sets out the carrying amount by maturity of the financial instruments exposed to interest rate risk at reporting date.